AustralianSimon/storyparkScraper/readme.md

 ### .env file (optional)
 - Just create a .env file in the directory you clone the project to.
--

 ---

 ### Contributors

-Written most in python by Simon Wise.
+Written mostly in python by Simon Wise.

 ---